vickellar/Vending_Machine-in-Finite-state-machine/READme.md

 License
 MIT License (or specify your own)

-For questions or improvements, contact the project maintainer.
+For questions or improvements, contact me